Juba–Nimule Road: Road signs

 The road, known as Highway A in Juba, continues into southward towards Nimule as Highway A43.

 Point of interest

 The Juba-Nimule road traverses the Juba Nile Bridge across the White Nile, approximately 7.5 km southeast of the city center.

 Violence

-On the 8 June 2017, a convoy carrying civilians escorted by an heavily armed SPLA united fall in the ambush of opposition forces along the Nimule-Juba highway.
+On 8 June 2017, a convoy carrying civilians escorted by an heavily armed SPLA united fall in the ambush of opposition forces along the Nimule-Juba highway.
 14 people were killed, including high-ranking military officials allied to the regime in Juba.